fredzirbel/DNS-Sinkhole/README.md

 Create a configuration file with this command...<br/>
 <img src="https://i.imgur.com/pIo0xMc.jpeg" height="100%" width="100%"/>
 <br /><br />
-Copy and paste this blob of code which can be found <a href="https://docs.pi-hole.net/guides/dns/unbound/">here</a>, then save and exit the new file...
+Copy and paste this block of code which can be found <a href="https://docs.pi-hole.net/guides/dns/unbound/">here</a>, then save and exit the file...
 <img src="https://i.imgur.com/YsdDXlp.jpeg" height="100%" width="100%"/>
 <br /><br />
 Restart Unbound with the following command...